 Caitlin Flynn is an award-winning writer and reporter who experienced early age corporate burnout in 2015 and traded New York City for the misty air and superior coffee of Seattle.
-Her reporting and essays have been featured in publications including The Seattle Times, HuffPost, Glamour, Allure, Teen Vogue, DAME Magazine, Refinery29, Crixeo, HelloGiggles, POPSUGAR, SheKnows, InStyle.com, Eater Seattle, and Bustle.
+Her reporting and essays have been featured in publications including The Seattle Times, HuffPost, Glamour, Allure, Teen Vogue, VICE, DAME Magazine, Refinery29, Crixeo, HelloGiggles, POPSUGAR, SheKnows, InStyle.com, Eater Seattle, and Bustle.
 Caitlin's work covers a variety of topics, including travel, politics, health, women's issues, and pop culture.

 Caitlin earned a B.A. in English Literature and Film Studies from Smith College and she has taken opportunities to live, study, and work abroad in London and Portugal.
 A professionally trained ballet dancer, she writes reviews of local and national performing arts companies.
 Caitlin is currently working on her first novel, "I Hated Every Minute."

 If you've finally reached the point of financial stability, it might come as a surprise when the mere thought of looking at your bank account still leaves your heart racing and your palms sweating.

 New England is often considered the autumn travel destination for gorgeous foliage, beautiful hikes and massive orchards, and this native New Englander was admittedly skeptical that anywhere else could come close.
 But when you only have a long weekend at your disposal, a cross-country flight and jet lag just aren't worth it, so I headed to Snowmass Village, Colorado, to see if it truly lives up to the hype.